 In the management of security, Saipem gives utmost importance to respecting human rights.
-Saipem is committed to adopting preventive measures aimed at minimising the need for response by public/private security forces in the case of any threats to the safety of its people and the integrity of its assets forces in order to ensure a shared commitment to human rights, as well as the adoption of rules of engagement that limit the use of force.
+Saipem is committed to adopting preventive measures aimed at minimising the need for response by public/private security forces in the case of any threats to the safety of its people and the integrity of its assets.